GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingADescriptor.rst

 Creating a New Descriptor
 !!!!!!!!!!!!!!!!!!!!!!!!!!

-The descriptor implementation are defined in the ``astrodata_Sample/ADCONFIG_Sample/descriptors`` directory tree.
+The descriptor implementations are defined in the ``astrodata_Sample/ADCONFIG_Sample/descriptors`` directory tree.
 A descriptor configuration requires the following elements: